 SCHOOLS – primary focus to establish school zones and school crossings on City of Tampa roads that surround schools, public or private.
-A decision to establish school zones and school crossings is based on the MUTCD, FDOT Policy 750-010-27 (750-010-027.pdf and FDOT Roadway Design Standard.
+A decision to establish school zones and school crossings is based on the MUTCD, FDOT Policy 750-010-27 (750-010-027.pdf and FDOT Standard Plans.

 TRAFFIC STUDIES – Section 1A.09 of MUTCD recommends that a decision to use a particular traffic control device at a particular location should be made on the basis of either an engineering study or the application of engineering judgment.
 Traffic studies may include vehicle volume or movement studies, gap studies, pedestrian and bicycle volume or movement, advisory speed studies and vehicle spot speed studies.